Ceesaxp/xe.com/README.md

 # xe.com

 Small utility to fetch xe.com rates for a given currency pair and date.
 In a strict form expects to be called as: `xe.com --from CCY --to CCY --date YYYY-MM-DD`.
-But a few short forms are also available.
+But a few short forms are also available. `CCY` is an [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) alphabetic code.

 ## Usage
 `xe.com [OPTIONS]`